neklyud/neklyud/README.md

     _October 2022 - Present - Remote_

+        * Developed ecosystem of smart contracts for investment into different defi protocols on EVM blockchains.
+        * Developed more than 30 strategies for providing liquidity and leverage in lending protocols.
-        * Development blockchain monitoring and alerting system.
+        * Developed blockchain monitoring and alerting system.
-        * Collect and aggregate blockchain data.
+        * Designed and developed monitoring and alerting system for defi ecosystem using Web3.
         * Working with DEFI protocols and APIs (Aave, Compound, Euler, 1INCH, Stargate etc).
-        * Participate in dwh development.
-        * Create and maintance dashboards system.
-        * Writing strategies smart contracts to autocompaunding system
         * Internal technical smart contracts audit

     Key technology and skills: __Python3.10__, __Solidity__, __Web3__, __Airflow__, __Celery__, __Postgres__, __SQLAlchemy__, __Defi__, __Hardhat__, __Pandas__